caominhtr/AChE-project/README.md

 # AChE-Project
-This project perform virtual screening on data sets of AChE inhibitors using similarity searching, 2D-QSAR, and molecular docking
+This project performs virtual screening on data sets of AChE inhibitors using similarity searching, 2D-QSAR, and molecular docking

 by Cao-Minh Truong* and Denner E. dos Santos Silveira*